-We intend to implement an operational restructuring plan developed to reduce corporate overhead costs, improve profitability and drive efficiency within the organization.
-While we have developed an execution plan related to the operational restructuring plan, there can be no assurances that changes in personnel or operations will not have a material adverse impact on our operations or relationships with our customers or our vendors.
+We are implementing an operational restructuring plan developed to reduce corporate overhead costs, improve profitability and drive efficiency within the organization.
+While much of the plan has been implemented and continues to be executed, there can be no assurances that current or future changes in personnel or operations will not have a material adverse impact on our operations or relationships with our customers or our vendors.